hashicorp/packer/website/source/docs/post-processors/docker-import.html.markdown

 ---
 layout: "docs"
 page_title: "docker-import Post-Processor"
+description: |-
+  The Packer Docker import post-processor takes an artifact from the docker builder and imports it with Docker locally.
+This allows you to apply a repository and tag to the image and lets you use the other Docker post-processors such as docker-push to push the image to a registry.
 ---

 # Docker Import Post-Processor

 Type: `docker-import`

-The Docker import post-processor takes an artifact from the [docker builder](/docs/builders/docker.html) and imports it with Docker locally.
+The Packer Docker import post-processor takes an artifact from the [docker builder](/docs/builders/docker.html) and imports it with Docker locally.
 This allows you to apply a repository and tag to the image and lets you use the other Docker post-processors such as